Laws you didn’t know existed!

-When we think of laws, automatically a tone of serious descends upon those involved.
-The consequences of a potential breach and ultimately how to resolve the issue legally and fairly .
+When we think of laws, automatically a ton of serious descends upon those involved.
+The consequences of a potential breach and ultimately how to resolve the issue legally and fairly.
 But we often forget about the lighter side of the legal system.
-Here at Tracey Solicitors we wanted to break away, if only for a minute, from our day to day operations and take a look at some unbelievable laws from around the world.
+Here at Tracey Injury Solicitors, we wanted to break away, if only for a minute, from our day to day operations and take a look at some unbelievable laws from around the world.
 We’ve put together our Top 10 Unbelievable Laws.
 We hope you find it as entertaining as we did.

 1. Knights in Shining Armour

 Bad luck for David Cameron and Ed Milliband as they prepare for battle in the next election: MPs are forbidden from wearing suits of Armour in London’s Houses of Parliament.
 The law was passed back in 1313 (unlucky for some) and has never been changed.
 Shame, really; the shiny suits would add a certain pizazz to Prime Minister’s Question Time.

 An 1872 Scottish law states that it is illegal to be drunk and in charge of a cow.
 Offenders face being fined a hefty sum, on top of having to pay for the care of the cow while they’re in custody.
 Next time you’re going out on a big night in Scotland, whatever you do, leave your cow at home.
 Either that or allocate a designated herder.